fakela/documentation/tutorials/invoice-ocr.md

 }
 [/block]

-The extracted data appears in two different elements of the list.
+The extracted data appears in two different elements on the list.

-**Document-level prediction**: ```document > inference > prediction``` is the document level prediction.
+- **Document-level prediction**: ```document > inference > prediction``` is the document level prediction.
 It contains the different fields extracted at the document level, meaning that for multi-pages pdfs, we reconstruct a single invoice object using all the pages.

-**Page-level prediction**: ```document > inference > pages[] > prediction``` is an array, containing the extracted data from each page.
+- **Page-level prediction**: ```document > inference > pages[] > prediction``` is an array, containing the extracted data from each page.
 For images, there is only one element on this array, but for pdfs, you can find the extracted data for each pdf page.

 Each predicted field contains a **confidence_score** as well as a polygon when the information is located in the image.